biomedvis/2023/index.md

 We are looking forward to seeing you at the Bio+Med+Vis Summer School!

 [The Organization Team](https://biomedvis.github.io/team/):
-Johanna Beyer, Jan Byška, Katarína Furmanová, Ingrid Hotz, Daniel Jönsson, Barbora Kozlíková, Renata Raidou
+Jan Byška, Katarína Furmanová, Ingrid Hotz, Daniel Jönsson, Barbora Kozlíková, Renata Raidou

 This event is endorsed by: